 While writing both books, I never experienced writer’s block for it didn’t take me more than a few minutes to get the work flowing again.
 However, make no mistake, the hours spent in writing a book are countless.
 Finding the right words which best express the writer’s thoughts can sometimes be a daunting task, but it is so much easier when one loves to write.
 First, there is the challenge of coming up with ideas for the work at hand, then the words, expressed in such a way as to touch the heartstrings of the reader, who become part of the story being told.
 The reader has to see himself as the protagonist and must feel the same emotions as he or she is

 Even though, I had a publisher, getting the book published was a huge task.
 Many revisions had to be made, while weeks became months, which could become years.
-With the final manuscript in place, the task of finding little errors and typographical mistakes is again time consuming.
+With the final manuscript in place, the task of finding little errors and typographical mistakes is again time-consuming.
 When the manuscript with its book cover is submitted for final printing, the writer expectantly awaits his “masterpiece.”
 The satisfaction and the congratulations that ensue from prospective readers make the journey of writing and publishing a book a worthwhile one.
+Bravo WestBow Press!

 – WBP –

-WestBow Press authors who’d like to share a 350-600 word experience related to the self-publishing of their books, are invited to do so by sending a message through the WestBow Press Facebook page and follow the WestBow Press Twitter account @WestBowPress.
-WestBow Press reserves the right to edit stories for content, grammar, punctuation and length.
+WestBow Press authors who’d like to share a 350-600 word experience related to the self-publishing of their books are invited to do so by submitting their blog on the Blog Guidelines Page.
+WestBow Press reserves the right to edit stories for content, grammar, punctuation, and length.